Michael-ASU-exe/EGR314-2025-F-310/docs/index.md

 ### Communication Procedures

 We will communicate throughout the week via text or discord and will hold weekly meetings to update ourselves on where we all are on the parts we are working on.
-If a question comes up on a specific issue, a phone call could be necessary.
+If a question comes up on a specific issue, an email or phone call could be necessary.

 ## Team Roles
 | Name              | Role  |